hidayahhtaufik/gensyn-tutorial/README.md

 ## ⚠️ Disclaimer

-Experimental testnet software.
+This is experimental testnet software.
 Use at your own risk.
+Always backup your swarm.pem!

 ---

 ## 📜 License

 MIT License

+---

+## 🙏 Acknowledgments

+- Gensyn team for the amazing project
+- Community for testing and feedback
+- Contributors for improvements

 ---